 IT Certifications in 2026

-IT certifications validate technical skills and command salary premiums averaging $15,000+ over non-certified peers.
+The candid version first: an IT certification will not, by itself, get you hired.
+It will move you past the automated resume filter, give the interviewer a specific topic to probe, and — in most regulated industries and partner-tier programs — satisfy a checkbox that a degree alone does not.
+That's the realistic floor.
+The ceiling is higher: certified IT professionals earn salary premiums averaging $15,000+ over non-certified peers, and in cloud and security specialties the premium is larger still.
 In 2026, cloud certifications (Oracle OCI, AWS, Azure) are the highest-demand credentials, while foundational certs like CompTIA A+ remain essential for career entry.
 Oracle Java and OCP database certifications anchor the Oracle ecosystem.

 Best Certs